ibm-cloud-docs/cis/logpush.md

 # Managing Logpush jobs
 {: #logpush}

-The IBM Log Analysis (LogDNA) service is deprecated and will no longer be supported as of 30 March 2025.
-You can migrate jobs to IBM Cloud Logs, IBM Cloud Object Storage, and Splunk (UI only).
+The IBM Log Analysis service is deprecated and will no longer be supported as of 30 March 2025.
+You can migrate jobs to IBM Cloud Logs, IBM Cloud Object Storage, and Splunk.
 {: deprecated}

 {{site.data.keyword.cis_full}} Enterprise-level plans have access to detailed logs of HTTP, DNS, and Range requests, and firewall events for their domains.
 These logs are helpful for debugging and analytics, especially when combined with other data sources, such as ingress or application server logs at the origin.
 {: shortdesc}

+## Before you begin
+{: #before-you-begin-logpush}

+Before you create a Logpush job, review the following information and satisfy any prerequisites:

+* [Enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush provides the option to push the request logs to IBM Cloud Logs or an IBM Cloud Object Storage bucket.
+* The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
+However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or an IBM Cloud Object Storage bucket.

-You must [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-{: attention}

-Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination, but when using Cloud Object Storage, a different path must be used.
+* Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
+These jobs can be sent to the same destination, but when using Cloud Object Storage, you'll need to specify a different path.

-Logpush uses publicly accessible HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, so the log data is encrypted while in motion.
+* Logpush uses publicly accessible HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, ensuring the log data is encrypted while in motion.

 ## Creating a Logpush job in the UI
 {: #logpush-setup-ui}